close

 TAG records and exhibitions

-TAG works by setting up projects which anyone in the community is welcome to join or initiate.
-We also commission and produce work, like the Tarset photograph archive which Simon Fraser shot over a two year period and produced local feature card sets drawn from this.
+TAG worked by setting up projects open to all and in line with community interests.
+We also commissioned and produced work, like the Tarset photograph archive which Simon Fraser shot over a two year period, and published local feature card sets drawn from this.

 In 2006 we published the Tarset Atlas of Archaeological and Historical sites.
 This drew on and expanded the number of sites recorded in the Archaeological Practice's Historic Village Atlas (section for Tarset and Greenhaugh), published by the Northumberland National Park in 2004.
-TAG's Atlas has since been updated first as a Gazetteer, and now has been mapped onto GIS.
+TAG's Atlas has since been updated first as a Gazetteer, and was also mapped onto GIS.

-In 2010 we opened Tarset Castle for a heritage day with an accompanying exhibition.
+In 2010 we opened Tarset Castle for a heritage open day, with an accompanying exhibition in Tarset village hall.

 Photographs: TAG Open Day, 2016